-Arrested for OVI?
-This Plan of Action Will Get You Ready To Defend The Charges
+Arrested for DUI / OVI in Ohio?
+This Plan of Action Will Get You Ready To Defend Your Charges

 If you have just been charged with an OVI or other crime, you are probably anxious and nervous about the whole situation.
 You are probably asking yourself, What do I do now?